-Credit card companies are known for offering a number of benefits to cardholders.
+Credit card companies are known for offering many benefits to cardholders.
 Price protection is one of the less well-known benefits that can turn you into a real shopping machine.

 Therefore, bear in mind that, unlike other benefits (extended warranty coverage, purchase protection, etc.), price protection is not automatic.
 It depends on many factors, including your credit card company, the item you bought, the time that has passed since you bought it, and so on.

-In other words, this feature makes you work in order to use it.
-So, it is questionable whether you should actively use it in terms of going around looking for the same item as the one you bought some time ago.
+In other words, this feature makes you work to use it.
+It is questionable whether you should actively use it to go around looking for the same item as the one you bought some time ago.

-If you want to use this benefit, there are certain steps that you need to follow in order to comply with your credit card issuer’s regulations.
+If you want to use this benefit, there are certain steps that you need to follow to comply with your credit card issuer’s regulations.

-For the majority of credit cards, you have to track prices yourself in order to find a lower price before you submit the claim.
+You have to track prices yourself for most credit cards yourself to find a lower price before submitting the claim.
 Once you find it, you need to get a price protection claim form by calling your card company’s customer service.
 When you receive the form, fill it in and attach the requested documentation.
 This is what you will generally need:

-When you have gathered all the documentation, mail it together with the form to the address written on the benefit claim or the one that you got from the customer service.
+When you have gathered all the documentation, mail it with the address written on the benefit claim or the one you got from the customer service.
 Depending on the card issuer, you might be able to fill out the claim online and upload the necessary documents.

-A lot of things to attach and it may seem like a big hassle, but eventually, it can be worth it depending on the product you bought.
+Many things to attach may seem like a big hassle, but eventually, it can be worth it depending on the product you bought.

 It is important to note that products eligible for this benefit vary depending on the card and the issuer.
 Still, there are some general rules that you should know.

-The first and most important thing is that your card has to offer purchase protection in order for you to use it.
+The first and most important thing is that your card offers purchase protection for you to use it.
 Not all cards or companies offer this benefit, so make sure you double-check before you actually start the entire process.